-My persimmon tree is loaded with fruit this year.
+My backyard persimmon tree is loaded with fruit this year.
 Enough for me, the birds, the squirrels and some to give away.
-I have several ideas for recipes including a variation on a cheesecake and persimmon salsa.
-But I’ve never known what kind of persimmon tree is growing in my backyard.
-A search for answers led me on an adventure to a unique persimmon grove in the heart of Baton Rouge.
+This has me thinking of ideas for persimmon recipes including a variation on a cheesecake and persimmon salsa.
+I have never known what kind of persimmon tree is growing in my backyard.
+My curiosity for answers took me on an adventure to a unique persimmon grove in the heart of Baton Rouge, shown here.

 The persimmon grove has two rows of persimmon trees, each a different variety.
 There must be at least 24 varieties.
+I was ecstatic walking through the grove — like a kid in a candy store!
 I never knew there were so many persimmon types!
 Here is a Tamopan persimmon tree, with the unusual shape like an acorn.
 It is astringent, too.

 Bayou Persimmon Mud Pie

-The Baton Rouge Green Organization has a recipe contest every fall with dishes made from fruit and nuts that grow on Louisiana trees.
-I got second place last year with Persimmon Upside Down Cake, This year I have a rich and delectable recipe: Bayou Persimmon Mud Pie.
+The Baton Rouge Green Organization held a recipe contest last fall with dishes made from fruit and nuts that grow on Louisiana trees.
+This was in conjunction with their annual tree sale.
+I received second place for my recipe for Persimmon Upside Down Cake, This year I have a rich and delectable recipe: Bayou Persimmon Mud Pie.
 It uses persimmons and Louisiana pecans.

 Before you say no way–that is atrocious–don’t let the name distract you.
-This is a take-off on a cheesecake with a rich pecan shortbread crust.
-It is also a variation of a southern dish, MIssissippi Mud Pie, which has layers of cream cheese, chocolate pudding and whipped cream.
+My dessert is a take-off on a cheesecake with a rich pecan shortbread crust.
+You may recognize it as a variation of the southern dish, Mississippi Mud Pie, with layers of cream cheese, chocolate pudding and whipped cream.

 Types of persimmons

+I learned that there are several types of persimmons — both astringent and non-astringent.
 The Hachiya persimmon is an astringent variety and can be picked green.
-The fruit will ripen on your kitchen counter.
+But if you try to eat the fruit when green — wow, your mouth will pucker.
+The fruit will ripen when left to sit on your kitchen counter for several days to weeks.
 When ripe, the skin becomes soft and translucent (left), the interior is a gelatinous pulp and the persimmon is mild and sweet.
 Hence, these persimmons are best for cakes, puddings and sauces.
-Here are several fruit in various stages of ripening and the ripe pulp.
+Here are several fruit in various stages of ripening along with the ripe pulp.

 The Fuyu persimmon is a non-astringent variety and is becoming more popular.
 It looks like a squashed tomato.
 Fuyu persimmons taste more like a crisp apple or pear and can be peeled and can be eaten any time.
 They keep their shape and are good for baking, salsas, salads.
+They are easier to transport and hence are more likely to be found in produce markets of grocery stores.
 Here are some from a friend’s tree (left) and the Burden grove.

 Bayou Persimmon Mud Pie